gvwilson/thirdbit/src/fiction/makers-return/index.md

 Another service bot brought her clothes when she finally grew bored of her shower.
 Soft gray pants,
-a matching hoodie with a built-in breathing mask in case of an emergency, gloves for her hands and feet: she had worn the same outfit in ever-larger sizes for as long as she could remember.
+a matching hoodie with a built-in breathing mask in case of an emergency, gloves for her hands and tabis for her feet: she had worn the same outfit in ever-larger sizes for as long as she could remember.
 "When you're older," Doctor Szego and Captain Leung said when she asked if she could have a uniform like theirs.